Personjs0421/personjs.github.io/source/_posts/liwary.md

 `O:4:"User":1:{s:4:"name";s:12:"User86968804";}`

 *Here comes me being dumb.
-As this was my first ever CTF competition, I had very little experience and had no clue what PHP deserialisation was.
+As this was my first ever CTF competition, I had very little experience and had no clue what PHP serialisation was.
 So, I gave up here during the competition, after which someone told me that the solution was PHP deserialisation, and a few Google searches later, I solved it (yay).*

 Deserialising the object, we get: